Last Updated: May 6, 2025

 United States of America

-💰 Compare Eriq La Salle's Net Worth
+1. What Is Eriq La Salle's Net Worth And Salary?

-What is Eriq La Salle's Net Worth?
+What Is Eriq La Salle's Net Worth and Salary?

-Eriq La Salle is an actor, director, producer and writer who has a net worth of $25 million.
+Eriq La Salle is an American actor, director, producer, and writer who has a net worth of $25 million.
 Eriq La Salle is best known for his performance in the comedy film "Coming to America" and for his role as Dr. Peter Benton on the medical drama television series "ER."
 For the latter, he earned three NAACP Image Awards, as well as Emmy and Golden Globe nominations.
 Behind the camera, La Salle has directed episodes of numerous television shows, including "The Night Shift," "CSI: Cyber," and "Chicago Med."

 Early Life and Career Beginnings